binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

 ### BinanceChain.autoRefreshOnNetworkChange

-As the consumer of this API, it is your responsbility to handle chain changes using the [`chainChanged` event](#chainChanged).
+As the consumer of this API, it is your responsibility to handle chain changes using the [`chainChanged` event](#chainChanged).
-We recommend reloading the page on `chainChange` unless you have good reason not to.
+We recommend reloading the page on `chainChange` unless you have a good reason not to.

-By default, this property is `true`.

-If this property is truthy, Binance Chain Wallet will reload the page in the following cases:

-- When the connected chain (network) changes, if `window.BinanceChain` has been accessed during the page lifecycle
-- When `window.BinanceChain` is accessed, if the connected chain (network) has changed during the page lifecycle
+Please refer to [MetaMask Doc](https://docs.metamask.io/guide/ethereum-provider.html#ethereum-autorefreshonnetworkchange), the only difference is we injected a different object.

 To disable this behavior, set this property to `false` immediately after detecting the provider: